Hammer and Rifle

 Hammer and Rifle: The Militarization of the Soviet Union, 1926-1933 is a historical account of the Soviet military's role and impact on the Soviet Union economy during the first five year plan.
 It also covers events immediately prior to this period.
 This book was written by David R. Stone and published by the University Press of Kansas in September, 2000.

 About the book

-A substantial assortment of evidentiary resources were assembled by the author to support his view of the Soviet Union's speedy transformation into a "garrison state" under Stalin’s imperatives.
+A substantial assortment of evidentiary resources were assembled by the author to support his view of the Soviet Union's speedy transformation into a "garrison state" under Stalin's imperatives.
 This emphasis of modernizing and building the military continued after Stalin's death.
 The book is sparse on factual inaccuracies "despite the plethora of statistical and other information."
-According to the The English Historical Review this work is "based on declassified archival sources...[and]
+According to The English Historical Review this work is "based on declassified archival sources...[and]
 Stone's focus is on planning, finance and equipment.
 [Hence,] we hear little about the experiences of the common soldiery."